-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes Goodyear UK’s slavery and human trafficking statement for the financial year ended 31 December 2020.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and constitutes Goodyear UK’s slavery and human trafficking statement for the financial year ended 31 December 2021.
 This statement sets out the steps taken by Goodyear UK to address the risk of modern slavery and human trafficking in its business and supply chain.

-Goodyear’s Global Business
+Goodyear’s Global Business and Supply Chains

 • Providing a safe and secure workplace.